Advertisement

 Description

-Each capsule contains 100 mg acalabrutinib.
+Each film-coated tablet contains acalabrutinib maleate equivalent to 100 mg of acalabrutinib.

 Action